ampl/gsl/doc/statistics.rst

          skew = (1/N) \sum ((x_i - mean)/sd)^3

-   These functions are useful if you have already computed the mean and standard deviation of *data* and want to avoid recomputing them.
+   These functions are useful if you have already computed the mean and standard deviation of :data:`data` and want to avoid recomputing them.

 .. function:: double gsl_stats_kurtosis (const double data[], size_t stride, size_t n)

-   This function computes the kurtosis of *data*, a dataset of length *n* with stride :data:`stride`.
+   This function computes the kurtosis of :data:`data`, a dataset of length :data:`n` with stride :data:`stride`.
 The kurtosis is defined as,

    .. only:: not texinfo